 History & Back Ground

-The Voices of Pacific Island Nations or VOPIN, is a 501.C.3 nonprofit organization that was established in 2015, in response to a longstanding academic crisis among Pacific Islander (PI) students in Washington State public schools.
-The problem has plagued the Pacific Islander communities for decades and left unchecked, is likely to grow, potentially having a negative social and economic impact on our state and its affected communities.
+The Voices of Pacific Island Nations or VOPIN is a 501.C.3 nonprofit organization established in 2015 in response to a longstanding academic crisis among Pacific Islander (PI) students in Washington State public schools.
+The problem has plagued the Pacific Islander community for decades and, left unchecked, is likely to grow, potentially having a negative social and economic impact on our state and its affected communities.

-The PI students' academic crisis is partially obscured due to how Pacific Islander and Asian students are lumped together into one category, as Asian Pacific Islander (API) or Asian American and Pacific Islander (AAPI).
-This categorization unintentionally underrepresent and underserve PI students and their families.
+The PI students' academic crisis is partially obscured due to how Pacific Islander and Asian students are lumped together into one category, Asian Pacific Islander (API) or Asian American and Pacific Islander (AAPI).
+This categorization unintentionally underrepresents and under serves PI students and their families.

 Our values define the way we act, individually and collectively.
 They guide our work and the way we work.
 Values shape our culture and reflect what's important to us.
 Our faith, values, culture and arts have and will remain the fabric of our society.

-The VOPIN and community stakeholders look upon to our PI youth to be future leaders and to share our heritage with others.
-Therefore, we are committed to provide high quality and culturally responsive educational services and resources to achieve educational equity, close the academic and opportunity gaps, and serve as a bridge to develop stronger relationships between schools, students, their parents and all stakeholders.
+The VOPIN and community stakeholders look upon our PI youth to be future leaders and to share our heritage with others.
+Therefore, we are committed to providing high-quality and culturally responsive educational services and resources to achieve educational equity, close the academic and opportunity gaps, and serve as a bridge to develop stronger relationships between schools, students, their parents, and all stakeholders.